AmaanHaider/payment-events-hub/README.md

 - **Derived state** (transaction row + flags) is updated on ingest for **fast** list/discrepancy queries; a full recompute is available via `recompute_flags.py` if you need to validate invariants.
 - **Settlement semantics** are implemented in `apply_payment_lifecycle()` for `EventType.SETTLED` in `src/services/ingestion.py` (not re-derived here, so the code stays the source of truth).
 - **No authentication** in this repository: the HTTP API is open to anyone who can reach it unless you put something in front of it.

+---

+## 15. Use of AI tools

+I used **Cursor** with integrated AI while building this project (code, config, and documentation).
+I reviewed changes, ran tests, and manually verified behavior locally and on the deployed URL.
+The design decisions and final submission are mine.